 Ovaries are a pair of oval-shaped female reproductive organs that produce and release eggs (ovum) for reproduction.
 It is responsible for the production of female hormones, such as estrogen and progesterone.

 Ovarian cancer is a disease caused by abnormal growth and division of cells in the ovary.
-Previously, ovarian cancers are believed to begin only in the ovaries, but recent studies showed that ovarian cancer can also begin in the part of the fallopian tube near to an ovary and spread to the surface of the ovaries and beyond.
+Previously, ovarian cancers are believed to begin only in the ovaries, but recent studies showed that ovarian cancer can also begin in the part of the fallopian tube near an ovary and spread to the surface of the ovaries and beyond.

-Ovaries are made of three kinds of cells and each type of these cells can develop into a different type of tumor:
+Ovaries are made of three kinds of cells and each type of these cells can develop into a different type of ovary tumor:

 Advanced stage symptoms include:

-Cancers usually develop when some abnormal cells in the ovary begin to multiply in an uncontrollable rate creating a mass of abnormal cells.
+Cancers usually develop when some abnormal cells in the ovary begin to multiply at an uncontrollable rate creating a mass of abnormal cells.
 Some of these tumors are benign (non-cancerous), while others may be malignant (cancerous).

 The following factors may increase the risk of ovarian cancer: